pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Overview/Object_Management_Using_kubectl/Declarative_Management_of_Kubernetes_Objects_Using_Configuration_Files.md

 # Before you begin
 * Requires a firm understanding of the K8s object definitions and configuration.
 ## Terms used in this document :
-* _Object Configuration File / Configuration File_ : Defines the configuration for a K8s object.
+* _Object Configuration File / Configuration File_ : File that defines the configuration for a K8s object.
 * _Live Object Configuration / Live Configuration_ : Live configuration values of an object as observed by the K8s cluster.
 These are kept in K8s cluster storage, typically etcd.
 * _Declarative Configuration Writer / Declarative Writer_ : One who updates the live objects.
 # How to create objects